Pictogrammers/Components/src/pg/overlaySelectMenu/README.md

 # Overlay Menu

-The `PgOverlayMenu` creates an overlay menu above a source element.
+The `PgOverlaySelectMenu` creates an overlay menu above a source element.
 For standard menu lists use the `PgMenuItem` for the check.

-Components that use `PgOverlayMenu` include:
+Components that use `PgOverlaySelectMenu` include:

-- `pg-button-menu`
+- `pg-input-select`

 ## Usage